Search String

 After your adventures in the Calim Desert, you have returned to Calimport, ready to assume your new duties as one of a noble's personal guards.
 Your new employer has assured you that he expects more from you than routine guard duty, and will be assigning tasks appropriate for someone with your varied talents and experience.
 What's more, there is no knowing what may happen if you find yourself even peripherally involved in all the courtly intrigues of Calimshan.
 There is little doubt that your time in Calimport will be full of adventure. - DM Rogueknight.

-In my overview of the series, I summarized its second installment as follows:
+In my Swordflight Review I summarized the second chapter as follows:

-And, in an interview conducted recently with Rogueknight, he expressed amazement that Chapter II, as it stands, actually came to be:
+And in my interview with Rogueknight 333, he expressed amazement that Chapter II, as it stands, actually came to be:

 Calimport Swordflight